gamzeatik/JsonPlaceholder/README.md

 This project is a RESTful API built using ASP.NET Core 6.0.
 It provides various endpoints for managing resources.
-The project is inspired by and closely models the API provided by [JSONPlaceholder](https://jsonplaceholder.typicode.com/), a free online REST API that you can use for testing and prototyping.
+The project is inspired by and closely models the API provided by [JSONPlaceholder](https://jsonplaceholder.typicode.com/), a free online REST API that using for testing and prototyping.

 ## Installation